🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 The same trap applies when you sell a position after a stop-loss breach and later re-enter the same stock from a different broker at a new cost basis.
 A tracker that blends your historical trades will show you a fictitious average.
 Finmagine shows you exactly what you paid, when, from which broker — and compares it against the live price.
 No averaging.
 No hiding.

-Finmagine Portfolio Manager is a Chrome extension that tracks your Indian and global investments across up to 9 brokers simultaneously, fetches live prices and fundamentals from Screener.in and ChartInk, computes annualised XIRR per holding, shows index beat vs Nifty 50/500, and provides on-demand charts — all locally, with no server required for core functionality.
+Finmagine Portfolio Manager is a Chrome extension that tracks your Indian and global investments across every broker you use, fetches live prices from Yahoo Finance and fundamentals via Finmagine's shared cache and Screener.in, computes annualised XIRR per holding, shows index beat vs Nifty 50/500, and provides on-demand charts — with a local-first architecture for core portfolio data and optional cloud backup for cross-device sync.

 chrome.storage.local on your devicehost_permissions, enabling direct access to Screener.in (which blocks cross-origin requests from web apps) and ChartInk (which requires your live logged-in session and cannot be proxied).
 A web app would need server-side proxies for Screener and simply cannot replicate ChartInk signals.
 The extension is the only architecture that makes this data accessible without a backend.